-For a treatment episode to be completed (closed), it requires defined dates of commencement and cessation.
-This data element clearly identifies when a treatment episode ceased, enabling a clear distinction to be made between treatment episodes that are still ongoing (open) and those that have been closed.
-It refers to the date of the last service contact in a treatment episode between the client and staff of the treatment provider.
-In situations where a client has had no contact with the treatment provider for three months, and there is no plan in place for further contact, the date of the last service contact should be used.
+Refers to the date of the last service contact in a treatment episode between the client and staff of the treatment provider.
+In situations where the client has had no contact with the treatment provider for three months, nor is there a plan in place for further contact, the date of last service contact should be used.
+Refer to the glossary item Cessation of treatment episode for alcohol and other drugs to determine when a treatment episode ceases.